Akkkkkkki/intel-prep-ace/README.md

 ```

 ### Practice Session
-1. Navigate to Practice page after research
+1. Complete a company research first
-2. Select specific interview stages to focus on
+2. Select specific interview stages from Dashboard
+3. Navigate to Practice mode with selected questions
-3. Use flash-card mode to review questions
+4. Use flash-card interface to review questions
-4. Time your responses for realistic practice
+5. Time your responses and save answers
+6. Track progress across multiple sessions

 ## 🔒 Security & Privacy